 Nikon D7000 versus Fujifilm X-T10

-The Nikon D7000 and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in September 2010 and May 2015.
+The Nikon D7000 and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in September 2010 and May 2015.
 The D7000 is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Nikon has a resolution of 16.1 megapixel, whereas the Fujifilm provides 16 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D7000 and the Fujifilm X-T10.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7000 – represents 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D7000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably smaller (29 percent) than the Nikon D7000.
 Moreover, the X-T10 is substantially lighter (51 percent) than the D7000.
 It is worth mentioning in this context that the D7000 is splash and dust resistant, while the X-T10 does not feature any corresponding weather-sealing.